-When you need a monitor with unfailing color accuracy, you generally turn to professional monitors, with their factory-certified calibrated screens, heavy-duty build quality and lofty price tags.
+When you need a monitor with unfailing color accuracy, the best 4K gaming monitors are tempting, but you generally turn to professional monitors.
+That means factory-certified calibrated screens, heavy-duty build quality and lofty price tags.
 But our testing has uncovered some diamonds in the rough.
-Some monitors can deliver everything a professional display does for much less cash.
-One of the masters of this genre is BenQ.
+Some can deliver professional-grade features for three figures instead of your typical four figures.

-BenQ’s DesignVue Series of products have model model numbers beginning with “PD” and include screens from 24 to 32 inches in both QHD (2560x1440) and Ultra HD (UHD) / 4K (3840x2160) resolutions.
+BenQ’s DesignVue Series of products have model model numbers beginning with “PD” and include screens from 24 to 32 inches in both 1440p (2560 x 1440) and 4K (3840 x 2160) resolutions.
 We’ve reviewed numerous DesignVue monitors and even use one, the BenQ PD3200U, as a reference tool.
 I am, in fact, writing this review on one.
 Today, we’ll be looking at its 27-inch cousin, the BenQ PD2700U ($536.99 / £439 at the time of writing).
 It’s not just a smaller version of the same panel though.
-It adds HDR10 support and a brighter backlight to an already impressive feature list.
+Though not specced to be the best HDR monitor on the market, it adds HDR10 support and a brighter backlight to an already impressive feature list.

 |Panel Type & Backlight||IPS / W-LED, edge array|

 |Screen Size & Aspect Ratio||27 inches / 16:9|